Stanford Cardinal women's basketball

 The Stanford Cardinal women's basketball team represents Stanford University, located in Stanford, California.
-The school's team currently competes in the Pac-12 Conference and are coached by Tara VanDerveer, in her 35th season with the Cardinal.
+The school's team currently competes in the Atlantic Coast Conference.
+The Cardinal are led by head coach Kate Paye, who previously served as the associate head coach under Tara VanDerveer, the all-time winningest coach in college basketball history before her retirement in 2024.
 The Cardinal won national championships in 1990, 1992 and 2021, and were runners-up in 2008 and 2010.